iSeg: Interactive 3D Segmentation via Interactive Attention

 \subsection{Fidelity of \ourmethod{}}

 Our method's training is supervised by segmentation masks generated from SAM~\cite{kirillov2023segment} for 2D renderings of the shape.
-As we show in \cref{fig:system,fig:consistency}, SAM's masks differ substantially between views.
+As we show in \cref{fig:system}, SAM's masks differ substantially between views.
 In contrast, \ourmethod{} manages to fuse the noisy training examples into a coherent 3D segmentation model that corresponds to the clicked vertices.
 Examples are presented in \cref{fig:single,fig:multi}.
 In the supplementary, we further demonstrate the method's 3D consistency.

 \ourmethod{} is adapted to the granularity of the given mesh, which enables it to adhere to the user's clicks and segment the region of the shape related to the user's inputs.
 For example, in \cref{fig:single}, for a click on the alien's middle antenna, the entire antenna and \textit{only that particular antenna} is selected.
 We see similar behavior for other clicks, such as the one on the lamp's base and the camel's neck.